 If a trout sees any movement through that magical hole in the mirror above them that may represent danger, it automatically triggers an unconscious reaction.
 So, trout will dart for the nearest cover and stay there until they are certain the danger has passed.
 This type of trout lie is a “sheltering lie.”

 It is a place that provides shelter from predators but does not offer access to food.
 Sheltering lies are under or between large rocks, deep inside dark caves under overhanging ledges or beneath undercut stream banks.
-This is similar to other types of fish.
+This is similar to other types of fish such as big and small bass.

 2. Feeding Lies